felixsuwarno/consumer-credit-cicaprime-risk-portfolio-analytics/README.md

 1. **Probability of default (PD)** <br> Which individual loans are most likely to default based on borrower, loan, and early behavior signals?
 2. **Exposure at default (EAD)** <br> How much exposure remains outstanding at the time loans default?
 3. **Loss given default (LGD)** <br> How severe are losses after recoveries, and how do they vary across segments?
-4. **Vintage risk performance** <br> How do cumulative defaults and losses evolve by origination vintage?
+4. **Vintage risk performance** <br> At 12 months-on-book, how do cumulative default and cumulative loss rates compare across vintages?
 5. **Credit policy & decision thresholds** <br> Where should approval, review, and rejection thresholds be set based on predicted default risk?
 6. **Model monitoring & governance** <br> How stable and well-calibrated are credit risk models over time?